Maybe you thought subject lines were the most important part of an email.

 Refrain from using a person’s name

-This privilege is reserved for Oprah and other well-known public figures, as well as the occasional company president or CEO.
-Us commoners can’t expect our subscribers to know who we are, and using this tactic is more likely to result in your email being deleted or marked as spam than opened.
+This privilege is reserved for Oprah and other well-known public figures, such as company presidents or CEOs.
+We commoners can’t expect our subscribers to know who we are, and using this tactic is more likely to result in your email being deleted or marked as spam instead of opened.

 A company name is perfectly fine

-For me, the most important use of this variation is for distinction.
-Most companies want to distinguish billing statements, receipts, order confirmations, shipping notifications and the like from other marketing noise, as the contents of these emails require direct attention from a subscriber/customer.
-Ideally, a varied sender name should be affiliated with a dedicated, function-specific email address (i.e. “ExampleCompany Support” would be the sender name for the customer service-specific email address “email@example.com”) for organization purposes.
+Furthermore, this segmented sender name should be affiliated with a dedicated, function-specific email address (i.e. “ExampleCompany Support” would be the sender name for the customer service-specific email address “email@example.com”) for organization purposes.
 To better illustrate this, take a look at the sender name variation among JetBlue emails:

 Notice how regular marketing emails come from “JetBlue,” while a message directly related to my flight comes from “JetBlue Reservations” and a customer experience communication comes from “JetBlue Info.”
 (Also, those yellow arrows?
 That’s my inbox provider, Gmail, letting me know these emails are important because I often open emails with that label or sender name.)